sudorook/debian/README.md

 10) Install packages for Linux guests to enable host-to-guest sharing and adjustable display resolution.

+11) Install IRC, email, and other messaging clients.

+12) Install MinGW for Windows/Linux cross-platform compilation.

-11) Install applications for playing music (`mpd`, `ncmcpp`, `clementine`), computing replaygain (`bs1770gain`), and using Pandora (`pianobar`).
+13) Install applications for playing music (`mpd`, `ncmcpp`, `clementine`), computing replaygain (`bs1770gain`), and using Pandora (`pianobar`).

-12) Install IRC, email, and other messaging clients.
+14) Install CUPS, drivers, and applications for handling printers.

-13) Install TeX libraries and Font Awesome icons.
+15) Install TeX libraries and Font Awesome icons.

-14) Download and install the Tor browser.
+16) Download and install the Tor browser.
 Edits the application launcher icon to look for "browser-tor".

-15) Install `vim` and `vim-plugins` and then set the user vimrc.
+17) Install `vim` and `vim-plugins` and then set the user vimrc.

-16) Install VirtualBox and kernel modules (dkms) for running it (host).
+18) Install VirtualBox and kernel modules (dkms) for running it (host).

-17) Install kernel modules (dkms) and tools for VirtualBox guests.
+19) Install kernel modules (dkms) and tools for VirtualBox guests.

-18) Install Wine not-emulator, along with the Mono and browser and some audio libraries.
+20) Install Wine not-emulator, along with the Mono and browser and some audio libraries.

-### 8) Themes
+#### 8) Themes
 ```
 1) Back                 5) Plata (GTK)         9) Thunderbird theme
 2) All                  6) Fonts              10) Timed backgrounds